romitheguru/A-small-ml-library/README.md

-# A-small-ml-library
+# flexML
-This repo contains implementation of popular machine learning algorithms.
-It provides interface similar to scikit-learn.
+This is small machine learning library containing implementation of popular machine learning algorithms.
+It provides similar interface as scikit-learn.

-This library aims to provide flexibility for experiment with ML algorithms.
-(This is still in progress, more algorithms will be added soon.)
-Models can be trained using "fit" function.
-And to predict values "predict" can be used.
+Find the documentations and tutorial at [AI Vigyan](http://aivigyan.com/)

+List of models in this library:
+1. Linear Regression
+2. Logistic Regression